 The diagnosis of malignant lymphoma is a recognized difficult area in histopathology.
-The detection of clonality in suspected lymphoproliferations is a valuable supplementary tool, as in principle B- and T-cell lymphomas are clonal diseases.
-In a European BIOMED-2 collaborative study, multiplex PCR assays have successfully been developed and standardized for the detection of clonally rearranged immunoglobulin (Ig) and T-cell receptor (TCR) genes.
-The detection rate of clonal rearrangements using the BIOMED-2 primer sets is unprecedentedly high.
-The BIOMED-2 clonality assays are now widely used for detection of clonality in lymphoproliferative disorders.
+The detection of clonality in suspected lymphoproliferations is a valuable supplementary tool, as in principle B-cell and T-cell lymphomas are clonal diseases.
+The detection rate of clonal rearrangements using the EuroClonality/BIOMED-2 primer sets is unprecedentedly high.
+The EuroClonality/BIOMED-2 clonality assays are now widely used for detection of clonality in lymphoproliferative disorders.

-The EuroClonality group supports and advises other diagnostic laboratories in their diagnostic work on the diagnosis and follow-up of patients with hematological malignancies, as performed with the above described PCR methods.
-The support is given by a panel of experts via the EuroClonality website.
+- Diagnostic services: EuroClonality provides several support services and advises other diagnostic laboratories in their diagnostic work on diagnosis and follow-up of patients with hematological malignancies, as performed with the above described PCR methods.
+The support services are given by a panel of experts via the support page of the EuroClonality website.

-- Application of new developments/methodologies in heamato-oncology and clonality assessment, which focuses mainly on the development of next generation sequencing based analysis of Ig and TR rearrangements.
+- Innovation: Application of new developments/methodologies in hemato-oncology and clonality assessment, which focuses mainly on the development of next generation sequencing-based analysis of IG and TR rearrangements.

 The consortium started as BIOMED-2 study group and now continues collaboration under the name EuroClonality.

-The professionals who participated in the original BIOMED-2 study group (BIOMED-2: PCR-based clonality studies) are now MEMBERS of the EuroClonality group.
-It is thus not possible to become a member of the EuroClonality group.
+The institutes that participated in the original BIOMED-2 study group (BIOMED-2: PCR-based clonality studies) are now participants of EuroClonality.